dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 You'll need to [link an Okta organization to your DNSimple account](#linking-an-okta-organization-to-a-dnsimple-account) before your team members can log in via Okta SSO.

-Once an Okta organization is linked to a DNSimple account, any member of the Okta organization can request access to the DNSimple account by attempting to log in via Okta using the respective Okta domain.
+Once an Okta organization is linked to a DNSimple account, any member of the Okta organization can log in to DNSimple using the "Sign in using Okta" and the respective Okta domain.

+If they are not yet a member of the DNSimple account, the account administrator will receive a notification to grant access.
 Once they are granted access, they can log in directly via Okta.

 If the user logs out of Okta, they will be logged out of DNSimple.

 ## Linking an Okta organization to a DNSimple account